Forestry,

 Traceability, forest certification, land-use governance, water management, biodiversity, carbon claims and buyer-facing proof systems.

-Which business opportunities arise around forestry, pulp and paper?
+Business opportunities around forestry, pulp and paper

 This sector is relevant for pulp producers, forestry operators, equipment suppliers, logistics companies, port operators, certification firms, chemical suppliers, paper and packaging firms, industrial maintenance providers and market-entry teams.